E. 29th AVENUE TOWN CENTER

 “Cattivella,” Italian for “spirited, mischievous young girl,” is a nod to Wiggins’ irrepressible spirit as a child in the kitchen, and the adult who made her way back there as an award-winning chef and entrepreneur.

-A Stapleton resident herself (Central Park North neighborhood), Cattivella was one of the first independently owned bistros in the trendy Eastbridge neighborhood.
+A Central Park resident herself (Central Park North neighborhood), Cattivella was one of the first independently owned bistros in the trendy Eastbridge neighborhood.
 She waited patiently for the right opportunity and space to become available.

 “I always wanted to open my restaurant near my home, so the wait paid off.”